 First of all, congratulations!
 After you have passed all parts of FRCEM or MRCEM you can apply for a full registration with a license to practice.
 Once the GMC have approved your application, you can work as a doctor in the UK.

-Don’t hesitate to get in touch with an IMG Consultant to discuss UK job options in Emergency Medicine, including discussions regarding a typical doctor salary in the UK and the most suitable locations for you.
+Don’t hesitate to get in touch using the buttons above (and below) to discuss emergency medicine doctor job options in the NHS, including discussions regarding, CESR, a typical doctor salary in the UK and the most suitable NHS job & hospital locations for you.